-Enhancing Efficiency With Commonly Used SharePoint Workflows
+Enhancing Efficiency with Commonly Used SharePoint Workflows

 1. Approval Workflows

-Setting up an approval workflow allows users to create an automated approval process for a wide repertoire of documents (invoices, contracts, policies, etc.) and libraries.
+Setting up an approval workflow allows users to create an automated approval process for a wide array of documents (invoices, contracts, policies, etc.) and libraries.
 The moment a document is uploaded on SharePoint, the workflow automatically begins the approval chain.

 How to Use It